-The Harmony project was begun in collaboration with Zhe Yang; Zhe contributed numerous insights whose generic material can be found (generally in much-recombined form) in this paper.
-Owen Gunden and, more recently, Malo Denielou have also collaborated with us on many aspects of the Harmony design and implementation; in particular, Malo's compiler and programming environment for the combinators described in this paper have contributed enormously.
-Trevor Jim provided the initial push to start the project by observing that the next step beyond the Unison file synchronizer (of which Trevor was a co-designer) would be synchronizing XML.
+The Harmony project was begun in collaboration with Zhe Yang.
+Owen Gunden and, more recently, Malo Denielou have also collaborated with us on many aspects of the Harmony design and implementation.
+Trevor Jim provided the initial push to start the project.
 Conversations with Martin Hofmann, Zack Ives, Nitin Khandelwal, Sanjeev Khanna, William Lovas, Kate Moore, Cyrus Najmabadi, Penny Anderson, and Steve Zdancewic helped us sharpen our ideas.
 Serge Abiteboul, Zack Ives, Dan Suciu, and Phil Wadler pointed us to related work.
-We would also like to thank Karthik Bhargavan, Vanessa Braganholo, Peter Buneman, Malo Denielou, Owen Gunden, Michael Hicks, Zack Ives, Trevor Jim, Kate Moore, Wang-Chiew Tan, Stephen Tse, and Zhe Yang, for very helpful comments on earlier drafts of this paper.
+We would also like to thank Karthik Bhargavan, Vanessa Braganholo, Peter Buneman, Michael Hicks, Norman Ramsey, Wang-Chiew Tan, Stephen Tse, and several anonymous referees for helpful comments.
 The Harmony project is supported by the National Science Foundation under grant ITR-0113226, Principles and Practice of Synchronization.